txpipe/scrolls/book/src/guides/README.md

 # Guides

-Quick informal guides to get starting using Scrlls with external tools.
+Quick informal guides to get starting using Scrolls with external tools.